OpenModelica/OpenModelica/UsersGuide/source/tlmcosimulation.rst

 To load the double pendulum MetaModel , select **File > Open MetaModel** from the menu and select pendulum.xml.

-.. figure :: media/tlm-file-menu.png
-  :name: tlm-file-menu

-  File Menu to Create a new MetaModel, Open an Exsisting MetaModel, and Load External Models.

 OMEdit starts loading the MetaModel and will be shown in the **Libraries Browser**.
 Double-clicking the MetaModel in the **Library Browser** will display the double pendulum MetaModel as shown below in :numref:`tlm-double-pendulum-metamodel-textview`